risk-first/website/book/Blurb.md

 - A task about improving the health indicators could be seen as mitigating _the risk of the application failing and no-one reacting to it_.
 - Even a task as basic as implementing a new function in the application is mitigating _the risk that users are dissatisfied and go elsewhere_.

 **Risk-First** makes the case that understanding the nature of these risks is critical to building software in the complex, interconnected world we live in.
-It aims to break down risk into it's different components, and show how the tools and methodologies we use aim to mitigate those risks.
+It aims to break down risk into it's different components, and show how the tools and methodologies we use aim to manage those risks.

 Visit **https://riskfirst.org** for more details.